software-atelier/issue-tracking-sync/README.md

 Finally, the list of `actions` refers to the `name` attribute of the [actionDefinitions](#actionDefinitions)

-## For contributors

-This project aims at allowing for simple issue synchronization using a purely configurative approach, while also embracing proprietary extensions.
-The latter can be defined using class FQNs in the settings.json, and making sure the application finds the class on the classpath (but possibly outside of this project's fat JAR).

 ### Processing queue

 Individual synchronization requests are processed in a queue (backed by ActiveMQ) with concurrency of one.
 This ensures